John Nichols (Worcestershire cricketer): Early life

 Nichols was born at Acle in Norfolk in 1878 and was brought up at Wymondham, where his father, also John, was a publican and the groundsman of the town's sports ground, Kings Head Meadow.
 He played cricket for the town's cricket club and is first known to have played for Norfolk in 1898, appearing in two Minor Counties Championship matches as well as a match against Yorkshire's Second XI.

 Football career

-Nichols played football for the amateur Norfolk County F.A. side before joining Bolton Wanderers in 1896, although he did not played a first-team match the side.
+Nichols played football for the amateur Norfolk County F.A. side before joining Bolton Wanderers in 1896, although he did not play a first-team match for the side.
 He played for Loughborough in 1898–99, making his debut in an FA Cup tie against Mansfield Town in October 1898 and his league debut later in the same month in a Second Division fixture against Blackpool.
 He played a total of 13 matches for the side, scoring three goals, before joining amateur side Loughborough Corinthians in January 1899.

 Nichols spent the following season contracted at Bury but did not play a competitive match for the side.
 It is possible that his football career was curtailed after breaking his leg.